learn-co-students/se-west-042224-Phase-1-JavaScript-Inventory-Tool/03_DOM_Events/assets/slides.md

 ### In Practice

 - Identify event type
-- Identify event target
+- Identify event target {.fragment}
-- Add event listener for target and specify type (as first argument)
+- Add event listener for target and specify type (as first argument) {.fragment}
-- add logic to handle the event to event handler callback (as second argument)
+- add logic to handle the event to event handler callback (as second argument) {.fragment}

 ---